 Microsoft

-Step 4.
-Monitor Microsoft Network Monitoring Devices
+Step 5.
+Monitor Microsoft Network Connectivity for Network Devices

-Step 4.
-Monitor Microsoft Network Monitoring Devices
+Step 5.
+Monitor Microsoft Network Connectivity for Network Devices

 Monitoring network devices is also an important part of Microsoft Network Performance monitoring.
 Network devices such as switches, routers, firewalls, and servers play a critical role in network performance, and any issues with these devices can impact the overall performance of your network.